Some of the most common surgical operations done in the United States include the following:

 Hemorrhoidectomy.
 A hemorrhoidectomy is the surgical removal of hemorrhoids, distended veins in the lower rectum or anus.

 Hysteroscopy.
 Hysteroscopy is a surgical procedure used to help diagnose and treat many uterine disorders.
-The hysteroscope (a viewing instrument inserted through the vagina for a visual examination of the canal of the cervix and the interior of the uterus) can transmit an image of the uterine canal and cavity to a television screen.
+The hysteroscope (a viewing instrument inserted through the vagina for a visual exam of the canal of the cervix and the interior of the uterus) can transmit an image of the uterine canal and cavity to a television screen.

 Inguinal hernia repair.
 Inguinal hernias are when the small intestine bulges through a weak area in the lower abdominal muscles.
 An inguinal hernia occurs in the groin.
 Surgical repair pulls the intestine back to its original location.

 Low back pain surgery.
 Low back pain can have various causes, including abnormal development of the backbone, stress on the back, injury, or a physical disorder that affects the bones of the spine.
 Usually, surgery is not considered until other options have been exhausted, including rest, medication, and mild exercise.
-The type of surgery performed on the back depends on the diagnosis.
+The type of surgery done on the back depends on the diagnosis.

 Partial (segmental) mastectomy, involves the removal of the breast cancer and a larger portion of the normal breast tissue around the breast cancer.